-The aim of the course is

-- -to provide skill in teaching, communication, and problem solving - -to improve self-confidence, leadership

-After complete this course the participant will be able to pass on clinical and laboratory orthodontic knowledge to undergraduate dental students.

-Practice in teaching undergraduate dental students for experience in teaching and promotion of communication skill.
+- Aims of the course The aim of the course is -to provide skill in teaching, communication, and problem solving -to improve self-confidence, leadership - 2.
+Attainment targets (Learning outcome) After complete this course the participant will be able to pass on clinical and laboratory orthodontic knowledge to undergraduate dental students. - 3.
+Course description and timetable Practice in teaching undergraduate dental students for experience in teaching and promotion of communication skill.
 The postgraduate student can pass on clinical and laboratory orthodontic knowledge effectively.

+Timetable

+Week Content

 1-7 Clinical teaching

 8-15 Laboratory teaching